The Egyptian Jukebox: Solution Part 2

 Item 8 is a “space compass”.
 If you take away the number (8) and the direction finder (compass), you are left with the word “space”.
 Thanks to S. Roger in the comments below for suggesting this solution, which is far more plauible than my idea that 8 minus 8 equals 0, or “nothing”.

 From this, the third letter of the answer is a “space” between two words.

 In Drawer 9 the God is “PTAH”, the magician.
 The golden song is “BLUE VELVET” which was a US no. 1 hit for Bobby Vinton on 21 September 1963.

-The answer 3 has to be three because this means that there are 3 letters in the name “PTAH” that are unwanted.
+Next we minus the boot ear studs number, which is item 12.
+So, 15-12 = 3, which is our final answer and we are told this equals the number of unwanted letters in the God’s name.
+So, three letters from the name “PTAH” are unwanted.
 These unwanted letters are “TAH”, which is “HAT” spelt backwards, or “headgear worn the wrong way round”.
 The remaining letter is P.

 The seventh letter of the answer is “P”.

 In Drawer 10 the God is “TAUERET”, the hippo.
 The golden song is “HEART OF GLASS” which was a US no. 1 hit for Blondie on 28 April 1979.

 Following the navigation instructions, the “Singing Soldier” is second “metal revolutionary”, item 7, from the right: the one with a microphone in his hand.
 The “aquatic equus” is the seahorse, item 21.
 Between them is the head of the “Broken tail creature”, item 22.
 This is next to one end of the bowed blade of the “Scarlet sickle”, item 13.